-To become a solicitor, all applicants must either have an undergraduate degree, or equivalent experience, to study at degree level (for example, by completing a degree level apprenticeship).
+To become a solicitor, all applicants must either have an undergraduate degree, or equivalent experience at degree level (for example, by completing a degree level apprenticeship).
 Importantly, a qualifying law degree will no longer have any special meaning for the process, but it should help candidates prepare for some of the SQE assessments.

+You must complete SQE1 before progressing to SQE2.
 Again, all applicants will have to sit these assessments, regardless of existing qualifications.
-SQE Stage 2 will assess your legal skills through practical examinations and assessments.
+The SQE 2 will assess your legal skills through practical examinations and assessments.

 - Qualifying work experience

 You’ll need to complete a minimum of two years’ qualifying work experience (QWE), which can be with up to four different legal employers (and could include appropriate pro bono experience).
-You can do this during, before or after completing your SQE assessments, although we expect that in most cases candidates will have successfully completed at least SQE stage 1 before starting their main period of QWE.
+You can do this during, before or after completing your SQE assessments, although we expect in most cases candidates will have successfully completed at least their SQE1 before starting their main period of QWE.

 - Apply to the SRA for qualification

-How does the SQE differ from the QLD/GDL and LPC?
+How does the SQE differ from the QLD/PGDL and LPC?

 The QLD, GDL, and LPC, are all courses of study.
 Each has to include certain prescribed subjects, but the details of the courses and the assessments are set by the course provider.

-The SQE is fundamentally different, as it is just a set of exams.
-These exams will be set by Kaplan and all students will sit the same SQE exams no matter where or how they did their studies.
-Any degree or other qualifications/exam results will be irrelevant under the new regime, except to show you have a degree or equivalent in some subject – the SRA will only use your SQE result to check you have the knowledge and skills to become a solicitor.
+The SQE is fundamentally different, as it is a set of centralised assessments.
+These are set by Kaplan and all students will sit the same SQE exams no matter where or how they did their studies.
+Any degree or other qualifications/exam results will be irrelevant under the new regime, except to show you have a degree or equivalent in some subject.
+The SRA will only use your SQE result to check you have the knowledge and skills to become a solicitor.

-Of course, you’ll still need to study law and legal practice to get ready for the SQE.
-ULaw will have a full range of courses to prepare you not just for the SQE, but to give you the wider skills you need to stand out and succeed in the workplace.
+Having a law degree will give you a good base of knowledge to build upon ahed of taking the SQE assessments.
+That said, you may need to undertake further learning before you're ready to take the SQE exams.
+ULaw have a full range of courses to prepare you not just for the SQE, but to give you the wider skills you'll need to stand out and succeed in the workplace.